marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 	init {
 		viewModelScope.launch {
+			val today = now()
-			_employeeBirthdays.value = findEmployeeNamesBornToday()
+			_employeeBirthdays.value = findEmployees()
+				.filter { it -> it.birthday.month == month && it.birthday.dayOfMonth == today.dayOfMonth }
 		}
 	}

     data class Employee(val name: String, val birthday: LocalDate) }

-// For simplicity, will do all wiring in the factory: val BirthdayViewModelFactory: ViewModelProvider.Factory = viewModelFactory {
+// For simplicity, will do all wiring in the factory.
+// Keep in mind they can be placed in different files and/or Gradle modules. val BirthdayViewModelFactory: ViewModelProvider.Factory = viewModelFactory {
 	initializer {
 		val application = (this[APPLICATION_KEY] as MyApplication)
 		val repository = application.employeeRepository
-		val findEmployeeNamesBornToday = createFindEmployeeNamesBornToday(
+		// Pay attention in the `findEmployees` argument, that is the point of the article.
+		BirthdayViewModel(
-            findEmployees = repository::findEmployees,
+			findEmployees = suspend {
+				// Creates an implementation of `findEmployees`.
+A map function.
+				// Could be a class or high-order function if you want to test it in isolation too.
+				// The implementation here is NOT the point of the article but a way to show the point. repository
+					.findEmployees()
+					.map { it -> BirthdayViewModel.Employee(it.name, it.birthday) }
+			},
 			now = LocalDate::now,
 		)
-		BirthdayViewModel(findEmployeeNamesBornToday)
 	}
 }

-// Creates an implementation of `findEmployeeNamesBornToday`.
-Could be a class or whatever. fun createFindEmployeeNamesBornToday(
-    findEmployees: () -> List<Employee>,
-    now: () -> LocalDate,
-): suspend () -> BirthdayViewModel.Employee = suspend {
-    val today = now()
-    findEmployees()
-        .filter { it -> it.birthday.month == month && it.birthday.dayOfMonth == today.dayOfMonth }
-        .map { it -> BirthdayViewModel.Employee(it.name, it.birthday) }
-}
 ```

-This approach offers several advantages over the previous implementation:
+This approach offers a few advantages over the previous implementation:

-- During testing, it becomes straightforward to provide a trivial fake implementation of the `findEmployeeNamesBornToday` method.
+- During testing, it becomes straightforward to provide a trivial fake implementation of the `findEmployees` and `now` method.
-- `BirthdayViewModel` has access only to the specific function or property it requires, promoting better encapsulation.
+- `BirthdayViewModel` has access only to the specific function or property it requires.
 - `BirthdayViewModel` achieves stability since changes to `EmployeeRepository` or `Employee` no longer directly impact it.
 - Both `BirthdayViewModel` and `createFindEmployeeBirthday` can be tested in isolation without mocks or any complicated architecture, as easy as passing custom functions during your test set-up.